Jump to start of content

 Can I switch to the traditional, 10-year MOC exam if the LKA isn’t working for me?

-Once you’re enrolled in the LKA, as long as you’re meeting the LKA Participation Requirement and any other MOC requirements, you’ll continue to be publicly reported as Certified for your entire 5-year cycle.
+Once you’re enrolled in the LKA, as long as you’re already certified and continue to meet the LKA Participation Requirement and any other MOC requirements, you’ll continue to be publicly reported as Certified for your entire 5-year cycle.
 But if you’re finding that LKA isn’t working for you and you’d prefer to take the traditional, 10-year MOC exam sooner, you can unenroll and register for an exam through your personalized ABIM Physician Portal.

 Can I enroll in the LKA while my MOC exam results are pending?